Common Questions about Vacation Rental Homes

 Try us for a year, let us prove our value to you and we’re sure you’ll continue but if you decide not to, there are no strings attached!

 - How easy is it to get started?

 - Getting started is easy.
 We can activate homes that are existing vacation rentals as quickly as a few days if everything is ready to go.
 Our contract has no start-up fees.
 Normal activation for a new property includes shooting new photos, putting together detailed listings, setting pricing, activating advertising on the main internet channels and beginning to take reservations, all in as little as a few weeks!
 This can take longer given a home owner's schedule, or if a home is in the process of being converted from a residence or long-term rental.
 We have trained vacation rental photographers on staff and also use several other local photographers.
-Each photographer is required to have similar professional quality real-estate wide-angle lens, professional tripods and flashes to ensure that the photos look great.
 The fact is that guests want to see great photos and we want to make sure your home looks fantastic online!
 In addition you will be required to obtain a business license through the city or county, depending on your units location, as it is required of all vacation rental properties.
 We will help walk you through this process.

 - Can you help me convert to a vacation rental?

 - Yes, we will help in any way we can.
 Whether it is helping you secure a short-term license if necessary, to meeting movers, utility companies, advising on furnishings, etc. We can have a My 2nd Home representative help guide you quickly and smoothly through the process.